 Complications are rare with breast enlargement surgery.
 The vast majority of our breast implant patients have no complications and are extremely happy with their results.

 Nevertheless, all surgeries have their risks.
 The following list outlines some of the risks that do exist, as infrequent as they are.
-Please keep in mind that at The Plastic Surgery Clinic, we will fix any problem or treat any complication for free.
-If you have an unsatisfactory result and we think additional surgery will help solve the issue, we will perform the surgery for free

 When implants are placed in the body, the body’s normal response is to form a lining, or capsule, around it, just as it would with any foreign object.
 That process is completely natural, and capsular contracture itself is also natural.
 A problem only arises if the capsule squeezes too much, making the soft implant beneath it feel hard.
 If this occurs, the capsule may need to be removed, or the implant replaced.